Ozma777/SlashTNG/README.md

  windows and with the help of AmyBSOD's integration of it into her game, I coded it into slashem.
 The Stormbringer doesn't draw vortexes. (minor thing maybe someone who knows how to do this could fix) :isn't really essential though the rumors file has been changed to accomodate the Stormbringer ACTUALLY drawing vortecies.

+A few weeks and I WILL have semi-OzSlashem grafted into this project to create a vanilla slashem with some enhancements (NethackTNG + others)